JMarcosHP/Nextcloud-Guide/extras/proxy-config.md

     array (
       0 => '127.0.0.1',
       1 => 'localhost',
-      2 => '192.168.1.9', // Edit according to your Nextcloud LXC external IP.
+      2 => '192.168.1.9', // Adjust according to your Nextcloud LXC external IP.
       3 => '::1',
-      4 => 'yourdomain.example', // Edit according to your domain.
+      4 => 'yourdomain.example', // Adjust according to your domain.
     ),
     'trusted_proxies' =>
     array (
       0 => '127.0.0.1',
       1 => '::1',
-      2 => '192.168.1.6', // Edit according to your Nginx Proxy Manager IP.
+      2 => '192.168.1.6', // Adjust according to your Nginx Proxy Manager IP.
     ),
-    'overwrite.cli.url' => 'https://yourdomain.example', // Edit according to your domain.
+    'overwrite.cli.url' => 'https://yourdomain.example', // Ajust according to your domain.

 Restart Nginx and PHP: